Kai Hansen: Career

 Hansen's musical career started in 1978 in a band called Gentry, alongside Iron Savior's co-founder and producer Piet Sielck.
 In 1983, he and Michael Weikath founded Helloween, where he was guitarist and singer until Michael Kiske took over the microphone for the albums Keeper of the Seven Keys: Part I and Keeper of the Seven Keys: Part II.
-Hansen left the band due to the extensive touring in 1988–89 and went on to form his own power metal band Gamma Ray.
+Hansen left the band on 1 January 1989, citing exhaustion from touring, and then went on to form his own power metal band Gamma Ray.
 Hansen also joined Iron Savior as guitarist in 1997, but quit after a few years to focus his efforts on Gamma Ray.
-He has now forged a very successful career with Gamma Ray, releasing several albums and playing sold-out tours across the globe.
+He then forged a successful career with Gamma Ray, releasing several albums and playing many tours worldwide.

 Hansen participated in a large number of other projects.
 He appeared as a guest vocalist on Blind Guardian's albums Follow the Blind and Tales from the Twilight World.
 Around the same time, he and fellow Gamma Ray bandmate Dirk Schlächter collaborated on Angra's first full-length album Angels Cry, both playing guitar solos in the song "Never Understand".
 He also collaborated on Angra's album Temple of Shadows released in 2004 doing vocals for the song "The Temple of Hate".
-With ANGRA He participated as a guest guitarist on Michael Kiske's debut solo album Instant Clarity.
+He participated as a guest guitarist on Michael Kiske's debut solo album Instant Clarity.
 Together with HammerFall he recorded a cover version of Helloween's "I Want Out".

 Hansen played the role of Regrin the dwarf in Avantasia's Metal Opera albums by Tobias Sammet.
 Later he was featured in the album The Scarecrow playing guitar in the song "Shelter from the Rain".
 He was also one of the guest musicians in Avantasia's 2010 world tour, which have put him to play live together with fellow ex-bandmate Michael Kiske, after more than twenty years since he left Helloween.
 After this tour it was announced, via Michael Kiske's official website, that Hansen would join his new band Unisonic, as they "instantly felt the magic of Helloween years again and had a lot of fun together on and off stage".